ikonomov/DiabloX/README.md

    * Restart In Town has been renamed to Resurrect In Town.
    * The lock-on target functionality has been replaced by rapid fire when playing with a mouse.
    * Gold pile size has been increased to 20,000 [5,000].
+   * Stash size has been increased to 500 [100] pages.
    * The game name and application ID for Discord have been changed to DiabloX.
    * GameID, Stash and character files have been assigned unique names and identifiers to prevent issues with different builds.
    * The game difficulty info has been moved from the automap to the version info pop-up message (hotkey `V`).